Collection date: Jan 1909

 As regards Sam’s musical ability, it is said that he couldn’t read music notation but had a wonderful memory.
 He once wrote to the local press: ‘I have played more than 100 tunes on the fiddle in an evening and know more than 40 songs, while the country dances I picked up from bands of old fiddlers as they were danced a quarter of a century ago’ (Stratford-upon-Avon Herald 18 Aug 1910).

 Sam married Mary Elizabeth Barnett at St Mary’s Ilmington on 17/10/1899 and they had 2 children – Martha and Samuel.
 They lived at Foxcote Hill in the village.
 Sam was a soft fruit merchant – everything from plums to blackberries and gooseberries, worked from a very large allotment.
-He had a van to transport his goods and get about – the nearest train station then was at Longdon Road (now disused).
-He was very active in community life – when the American collector James Madison Carpenter* recorded Sam’s playing, he took some good photos: https://www.vwml.org/search?q=Bennett%20Carpenter&is=1 Note that Sam also played fiddle occasionally for the Bampton morris.
+He had a van to transport his goods and get about – the nearest train station then was 2 miles away at Longdon Road (closed in 1929).
+He was very active in community life – when the American collector James Madison Carpenter* recorded Sam’s playing, he took some good photos: https://www.vwml.org/search?q=Bennett%20Carpenter&is=1 Note that Sam also played fiddle occasionally for the Bampton morris as a guest musician.

 *For a comparison between the aims and techniques of Sharp and Carpenter, see 'One Musician, Two Collectors, Different Results' by Elaine Bradtke https://www.abdn.ac.uk/elphinstone/documents/Two_Collectors.pdf